 - What most girls forget is that toner is still a dye.
 The main difference between dye and toner is that you use toner on your hair to tone or neutralize certain tones and not to color your hair.

-- If you used a grey toner and your hair color is light blond or smoky, it should take around 4 to 5 washes until the leftover grey pigment disappear.
-Luckily toner does not last very long on the hair, but there were few situations where hair remained grey even after those washes.
-In those cases, you need to consider bleaching the hair with a 10 volume developer.
+- If you used a grey toner and your hair color is light blond or smoky, it should take around 4 to 5 washes until the leftover grey pigment disappears.
+Luckily toner does not last very long on the hair, but there were a few situations where hair remained grey even after those washes.
+In those cases, you must consider bleaching the hair with a 10 volume developer.

 - Here is what you need to do:

 - Mix the 10-volume developer with a bit of the shampoo you usually use.
 Mix it in a plastic container.

 - Let it sit for five minutes, then rinse it thoroughly

 - You will notice that your tone changes quickly, and you can repeat this process once a week until the grey undertone is completely gone from your hair

 Have You Been Washing Your Hair With Toning Shampoo?
 Here’s How To Deal With These Consequences